A construction of the finite fields (with exercises)

 Aside: a finite field is never algebraically closed

-Recall that a field $K$ is said to be algebraically closed if every non-constant polynomial $f(x) \in K[x]$ has a root in $K$.
-For example, $\mathbb{C}$ is algebraically closed, while $\mathbb{R}$ is not.
-Now if $K$ is a finite field, form the polynomial $$f(x) = (\prod_{\lambda \in K} (x – \lambda) ) + 1 $$ and notice that $f(\lambda) \ne 0$ for any $\lambda \in K$.
-Thus $K$ can not be algebraically closed.
+While this subsection has no relevance to the construction below, it is too nice to omit!
+Recall that a field is said to be algebraically closed if every non-constant polynomial has a root in .
+For example, is algebraically closed, while is not.
+Now if is a finite field, form the polynomial and notice that for any .
+Thus can not be algebraically closed.

 Irreducible polynomials

-An irreducible polynomial over a field $K$ is a non-constant polynomial that cannot be factored into the product of two non-constant polynomials over $\mathbb{F}$.
+An irreducible polynomial over a field is a non-constant polynomial that cannot be factored into the product of two non-constant polynomials over .
 Irreducibles of degree three or lower are easy to find: any factorization must involve a linear factor, and these can be detected by evaluating the polynomial (as discussed above).

-Exercise 1: Verify that, over $\mathbb{F}_2$, the polynomial $x^2 + x + 1$ is the unique quadratic irreducible.
+Exercise 1: Verify that, over , the polynomial is the unique quadratic irreducible.

-Exercise 2: (Again over $\mathbb{F}_2$) show that $x^3 + x + 1$ and $x^3 + x^2 + 1$ are the unique cubic irreducibles.
+Exercise 2: (Again over ) show that and are the unique cubic irreducibles.

 A stepping stone: constructing new fields from old

-Let $K$ be any field (not necessarily finite) and let $f \in K[x]$ an irreducible polynomial of degree $n$.
-Write $ K_{(f)} = K[x] / f K[x]$ for the quotient of the ring $K[x]$ by the ideal generated by $f$.
-Then $K_{(f)}$ is itself a ring with $1$.
-Let $\pi : K[x] \to K_{(f)}$ be the surjection of rings that comes from the quotient construction, i.e. that maps any polynomial $g$ to its coset $g + f K[x]$.
+Let be any field (not necessarily finite) and let an irreducible polynomial of degree .
+Write for the quotient of the ring by the ideal generated by .
+Then is itself a ring with .
+Let be the surjection of rings that comes from the quotient construction, i.e. that maps any polynomial to its coset .

-Just as the elements of $\mathbb{Z} / p \mathbb{Z}$ are enumerated by remainders after integer division by $p$, the elements $g + f K[x]$ of $K_{(f)}$ can be enumerated by remainders $r(x)$ of polynomial division of $g(x)$ by $f(x)$: if $g=qf + r$, then $\pi(g) = \pi(r)$.
-If $K$ is indeed finite, this immediately tell us that $|K_{(f)}| = |K|^n$, since there are $|K|$ possibilities for each of the $n = \text{deg} (f)$ coefficients of $r(x)$.
+Just as the elements of are enumerated by remainders after integer division by , the elements of can be enumerated by remainders of polynomial division of by : if , then .
+If is indeed finite, this immediately tell us that , since there are possibilities for each of the coefficients of .

-There is moreover an extended Euclidean algorithm for polynomials, and (analogous to our argument for $\mathbb{Z} / p \mathbb{Z}$) this can be used to demonstrate that every non-zero element of $K_{(f)}$ has an inverse.
-For if $a$ is such an element, than there exists a $g \in K[x]$ with $\pi(g) = a$, and we have that $g$ is not divisible by $f$, since $a \ne 0$.
-Thus, the greatest common divisor of $f$ and $g$ (which is defined to be the monic polynomial of maximal degree dividing both $f$ and $g$), in view of the irreducibility of $f$, must be $1$.
-The extended Euclidean algorithm therefore yields polynomials $s, t \in K[x]$ such that $sf + tg = 1$, and applying $\pi$ to both sides of this equation shows that $\pi(t) = \pi(g)^{-1}$, i.e. $\pi(t)$ is the inverse of $a = \pi(g)$.
+There is moreover an extended Euclidean algorithm for polynomials, and (analogous to our argument for ) this can be used to demonstrate that every non-zero element of has an inverse.
+For if is such an element, than there exists a with , and we have that is not divisible by , since .
+Thus, the greatest common divisor of and (which is defined to be the monic polynomial of maximal degree dividing both and ), in view of the irreducibility of , must be .
+The extended Euclidean algorithm therefore yields polynomials such that , and applying to both sides of this equation shows that , i.e. is the inverse of .

-We’ve thus shown that $K_{(f)}$ is a field.
-Indeed, it has $K$ as a subfield, and so $K \subset K_{(f)}$ is a field extension.
-It is, in fact, quite a special field extension – the polynomial $f$, which was irreducible over $K$, has a root $K_{(f)}$, namely $\pi(x)$.
-To see this, first note that $\pi$ is a $K$-linear map.
+We’ve thus shown that is a field.
+Indeed, it has as a subfield, and so is a field extension.
+It is, in fact, quite a special field extension – the polynomial , which was irreducible over , has a root , namely .
+To see this, first note that is a -linear map.
 Then:

 Existence of a splitting field